 7. Forcing or Faking Facial Expressions

-You consciously perform facial expressions you believe are expected in a situation, like smiling at a joke you don’t find funny or showing sympathy.
-Your natural facial expression might be neutral, but you’ve learned this makes others uncomfortable.
+You consciously perform facial expressions you believe are expected.
+This might mean smiling at a joke you do not find funny or showing sympathy on cue.
+Your natural expression might be neutral.
+However, you have learned that this makes others uncomfortable.

 8. Post-Social Collapse

-You hold it together perfectly at work or in social settings, but the moment you get into your car or home, you lose the ability to speak or function.
-This isn’t just introversion; it’s a complete depletion of your social, cognitive, and physical energy batteries.
+You hold it together perfectly at work or in social settings.
+But the moment you get into your car or home, you lose the ability to speak or function.
+This is not just introversion.
+It is a complete drain of your social, cognitive, and physical energy.

 Strategic Unmasking: A Safety-First Framework

-Unmasking isn’t about dropping your shield overnight.
-In fact, total unmasking can be dangerous in non-affirming spaces.
+Unmasking is not about dropping your shield overnight.
+In fact, total unmasking can be risky in non-affirming spaces.
 Instead, we advocate for Strategic Unmasking: a safety-first approach to reclaiming your energy using a Safety Audit.

 Think of it as replacing a rigid, suffocating wall with a “permeable mesh.”
 You get to decide what comes in and what goes out.
-This allows you to be your authentic self in safe environments while still using social tools when necessary for your own well-being and safety.
+This lets you be your authentic self in safe settings while still using social tools when needed.

 Step 1: The Safety Audit (Assessing Your Environment)